rebelsky/sams-assorted-musings-reflections/processed-sugar.md

 I don't feel substantially different [3,4].
 But it's been kind of nice to be able to say to myself "You don't need that cookie; it will break your streak."
-I've also realized that I don't really miss cookies, cake, and candies nearly as much as I said I would.
+I've also realized that I don't really miss cookies, cake, and candies nearly as much as I thought I would.
 I also don't miss some sugar-based products that don't start with c's.
 I thought I'd miss muffins [5].
 I was wrong.
 Or at least I've been wrong so far.